-Value Proposition - J&L will produce exceptional marijuana flower and THC-infused topicals, offering customers the convenience and pleasure of a premium marijuana product.
+Value Proposition - J&L will produce exceptional marijuana flower and bi-products, offering customers the convenience and pleasure of a premium marijuana product.
 Our high-quality marijuana flower will be created using careful cultivation, drying, and curing methods that demonstrate respect for the needs, and nature of the cannabis plant as well as the end-user.
-We will offer a range of innovative, popular, market-tested, topical products.